Day-by-Day / July 30, 1803

 Forts Duquesne and Pitt

-Meriwether Lewis is in Pittsburgh having a military barge built prior to departure down the Ohio River—perhaps at Fort Fayette.
+In Pittsburgh, Meriwether Lewis is building the barge prior to departing down the Ohio River—perhaps at Fort Fayette.
 Remnants of two earlier forts—Pitt and Duquesne—can still be seen.

 Plan of Fort Pitt and Parts adjacent with both Rivers.